mnot/I-D/for-the-users/draft.md

 End users are typically not technical experts; their experience of the Internet is often based upon inadequate models of its properties, operation, and administration.
 Therefore, the IETF should primarily engage with those who understand how changes to it will affect end users; in particular civil society organisations, as well as governments, businesses and other groups representing some aspect of end-user interests.

 At our best, we will select work that promotes the social good.
 At the very least, however, we must refrain from work where we've identified harm to end users.
 In particular, when we've identified a conflict between the interests of end users and another stakeholder, we should err on the side of finding a solution that avoids that harm.

 Note that "harm" is not defined in this document; that is something that the relevant body (e.g., Working Group) needs to discuss.
+Furthermore, harm to end users is judged just as any other decision in the IETF, with consensus gathering and the normal appeals process; merely asserting that something is harmful is not adequate.
+The converse is also true, though; it's not permissible to avoid identifying harms, nor is it acceptable to ignore them when brought to us.

 The IETF has already established a body of guidance for situations where this sort of conflict is common, including (but not limited to) {{?RFC7754}} on filtering, {{?RFC7258}} and {{?RFC7624}} on pervasive surveillance, {{?RFC7288}} on host firewalls, and {{?RFC6973}} regarding privacy considerations.
 When specific advice is not yet available, we try to find a different solution or another way to frame the problem, distilling the underlying principles into more general advice where appropriate.